-- 34.1 The Commission shall make available a non-confidential report within seven days of the publication of its preliminary finding. - 34.2 The preliminary report shall contain at least the following information: - (a) identity of the applicant; - (b) a full description of the product under investigation; - (c) date of the Commission's decision to initiate the investigation; - (d) initiation date and notice number; - (e) date of the Commission's preliminary findings on dumping and injury; - (f) the margin of dumping; - (g) the methodology used by the Commission to determine the margin of dumping; - (h) the injury factors considered; - (i) the causality factors considered; - (j) the Commission's finding; and - (k) while preserving the requirements of confidentiality, all relevant issues of fact and law considered by the Commission in reaching its preliminary determination.
+- 34.1 The Commission shall make available a non-confidential report within seven days of the publication of its preliminary finding. - 34.2 The preliminary report shall contain at least the following information: - (a) identity of the applicant; - (b) a full description of the product under investigation; - (c) date of the Commission's decision to initiate the investigation; - (d) initiation date and notice number; - (e) date of the Commission's preliminary findings on subsidisation and injury; - (f) the margin of subsidisation found in respect of each subsidy; $\sqrt{}$ - (g) the methodology used by the Commission to determine the margin of subsidisation; - (h) the injury factors considered; - (i) the causality factors considered; - (j) the Commission's finding; and - (k) while preserving the requirements of confidentiality, all relevant issues of fact and law considered by the Commission in reaching its preliminary determination.